yahya94812/Operating-System/Linux/README.md

 # Linux
-* this repo strictly follow the roadmap of Linux from roadmap.sh
+* this repo is following the roadmap of Linux from roadmap.sh